Edinburgh in 4 Days: everything you need to know

 - Do I need to make a reservation: No need.

 Edinburgh is a city with a lot of pub and restaurant culture.
-To end your third day in the city, I recommend you to visit the most famous pubs in the center: they all have history and atmosphere, and some are founded on authentic legends.
+To finish your third day in the city, I recommend you to visit the most famous pubs in the center: all of them have history and atmosphere, and some of them are based on authentic legends.
+Of course, if you do not want to have doubts about which beer to choose or where to go, do not hesitate to book a beer tour in Edinburgh.

 The historic center of Edinburgh is full of locals with a lot of hook: You can choose in Victoria Street, the street of colorful facades.
 There is something for all tastes and in all forms: terraces, restaurants and small bars.